US officials to lift Yellowstone grizzly bear protections

 "They found grizzly bears are extremely resilient, extremely flexible and adaptable," Hogan said.

-That adaptation has meant switching from nuts to a meat-based diet.
-That carries the risk of bringing the bears into greater conflict with ranchers protecting livestock and hunters searching for elk and deer, and grizzly deaths caused by human conflicts are on the rise, said Andrea Santarsiere, an attorney for the wildlife advocacy group Center for Biological Diversity.
+That adaptation has meant switching to more of a meat-based diet.
+That carries the risk of bringing the bears into greater conflict with ranchers protecting livestock and hunters searching for elk and deer, said Andrea Santarsiere, an attorney for the wildlife advocacy group Center for Biological Diversity.

 "Added to those threats will be trophy hunting," she said.

-The federal agency will continue monitoring the grizzly population over the next five years, and certain factors would prompt a new federal review of the bears' status, such as a high number of female deaths for three consecutive years.
+The federal agency will continue monitoring the grizzly population over the next five years, and certain factors would prompt a new federal review of the bears' status.

 The ruling does not directly affect other populations of grizzlies that are still classified as threatened but which wildlife officials consider recovered, such as the estimated 1,000 bears in the Northern Continental Divide area of Montana and Idaho.